oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

-# Connect Docker container to OCI Tenancy
+# Connect container to OCI Tenancy

 > ***It is suggested to create a dedicated container for a single tenancy.***